CRPS Signs & Symptoms

 - Severe jerking

-- Spreading of the condition from initial area – See below for more information
+- Spreading of the condition from initial area – See below for information regarding spreading of CRPS

 - Internal Organ spread